software-mariodiana/CircleSliderDemo/README.md

 Demonstrate the usage of MDXCircleProgressView class.

 The class provides a progress view similar in functionality to UIProgressView, but in circular form.
 It is designed to be simple to use with sensible defaults.
+The class works with Interface Builder.

 The project is written in Objective-C.